Juanito-2115/Deep-learning-and-Big-Data/README.md

 # Deep-learning-and-Big-Data
-Last two assignment for Advanced Python
+In this repository you will find the last two assignment in my Advanced Python class.
+The assignments include coding assignments on Deep Learning and Big Data